-Medical or Western Acupuncture can also known as Dry Needling.
+Medical or Western Acupuncture can also be known as Dry Needling.
 It is a western adaptation of traditional acupuncture.

 It is practiced predominantly by doctors, physiotherapists, osteopaths & chiropractors and uses a more select range of acupuncture techniques on the basis of a western medical diagnosis and evidence based research.

 It is not one of the various forms of Traditional acupuncture and should not be confused as such!

 Dry Needling is based on anatomy, physiology and western scientific findings.
 It is often used in conjunction with other therapies as discussed above.
 Most acupuncturists that practice western acupuncture should have some sort of medical qualification and have studied it as a post graduate qualification.